Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space

-Observe that for general $a\in \C$ the fixed locus of $\sigma_2$ is the smooth plane sextic defined by curve $y=0$, which has genus $10$.
+Observe that for a general choice of the coefficients the fixed locus of $\sigma_2$ is the smooth plane sextic defined by $x_3=0$, which has genus $10$.
 Moreover, the fixed locus of $\sigma_{30}$ consists of the point $(0,1,0,0)$.
 This is an example of case a) in Proposition \ref{prop30}. \end{example}